Global-Science-Technology-Inc/rpmbuild-action/README.md

         name: Binary RPM
         path: ${{ steps.rpm.outputs.rpm_dir_path }}
 ```
-This workflow triggered on every `push` , builds RPM and Source RPM using cello.spec and contents of that git ref that triggered that action.
+This workflow triggered on every `push`, builds RPM and Source RPM using cello.spec and contents of that git ref that triggered that action.
 Contents are retrived through [GitHub API](https://developer.github.com/v3/repos/contents/#get-archive-link) [downloaded through archive link].
 The generated RPMs or SRPMS can be uploaded as artifacts by using actions/upload-artifact.
 The [outputs](#outputs) given by rpmbuild action can be used to specify path for upload action.

-#### Above workflow will create an artifact like :
+#### Above workflow will create an artifact like

 ![artifact_image](assets/upload_artifacts.png)